Latest News

 The International Tribunal for the Law of the Sea (ITLOS) is an independent judicial body established by the 1982 United Nations Convention on the Law of the Sea.
 It has jurisdiction over any dispute concerning the interpretation or application of the Convention, and over all matters specifically provided for in any other agreement which confers jurisdiction on the Tribunal.
 Disputes relating to the Convention may concern the delimitation of maritime zones, navigation, conservation and management of the living resources of the sea, protection and preservation of the marine environment and marine scientific research.

-Members of the Tribunal / Membres du Tribunal 2023
+Members of the Tribunal / Membres du Tribunal

-It is with deep regret that the International Tribunal for the Law of the Sea announces the death of Judge… Read more
+Judge Tomas Heidar, President of the International Tribunal for the Law of the Sea, received the Vice-Minister… Read more